lakshanthad/SenseCraft-AI/README.md

 ## Introduction

 SenseCraft AI is a powerful artificial intelligence application designed for Recomputer (Jetson) devices.
-It supports deployment on a wide range of
 It supports deployment on a wide range of Recomputer (Jetson) devices, ensuring that you have a wide choice of hardware.
 In addition to several built-in AI models, we will be providing a large number of public models on the SenseCraft AI platform in the future.
-You are free to download and deploy AI models for specific scenarios and create personalized AI solutions based on your needs.
+You can to download and deploy AI models for specific scenarios and create personalized AI solutions based on your needs.
 Create personalized AI solutions based on your needs.
 SenseCraft AI is your intelligent decision-making partner, providing you with simple, flexible and efficient AI